warpstreamlabs/bento/website/blog/2019-08-20-write-a-benthos-plugin.md

 You want this service to be resilient with at-least-once delivery guarantees, scalable both horizontally and vertically, and able to expose various metrics about the health of the data stream.

-You have decided to use Benthos for this service because you love the logo.
+You have decided to use Bento for this service because you love the logo.

 ![charming-benthos-logo](/img/write-a-benthos-plugin/blobfish.jpg)

 ### Stuff you don't need to care about yet

-Since you are using Benthos you don't need to choose a queue system, metrics aggregator or deployment platform yet, those items can be configured.
+Since you are using Bento you don't need to choose a queue system, metrics aggregator or deployment platform yet, those items can be configured.

-You don't even need to know what format the data comes in or how it needs to look when it leaves your service, as Benthos [has plenty of processors][processors] for configuring that stuff on the fly.
+You don't even need to know what format the data comes in or how it needs to look when it leaves your service, as Bento [has plenty of processors][processors] for configuring that stuff on the fly.

 ## Getting Started